jl4730/GitProLearning/README.md

 # GitProLearning
  As a fresh starter in software development industry, I find it super helper to learn Git.
 And I found this incredibly helpful material online at [GitPro](https://git-scm.com/book/en/v2).
 I will only cover the very basics from chapter 1-3.
-The remaining part will be referred when needed in work.
+The remaining parts will be referred when needed in work.

 # Chapter 1 Getting Started
 Git has three main states that your files can reside in: modified, staged, and committed: